A Summer Weekend at Mammoth Lakes

 After our little journey on the 395, we took the windy Rock Creek Road to East Fork campground, where our friends had found a first come, first serve spot.
 It was gorgeous driving into greenery of the forest with sun glow radiating on the tops of the snowy mountains.
 We got to the campsite in time to set up before sundown.
 It was a great spot, shaded in tall trees and near a rushing river.
 We ate dinner, drank whiskey by the fire, and star-gazed.

 The next morning we took our time rising from our tents, drank coffee and filled our bellies.
-The ladies took off on a morning hike to Rock Creek Lake while the guys stayed back to do some work.
+We took off on a morning hike to Rock Creek Lake.
 It was hot, hot, hot but along the river there were still patches of snow and muddiness.
-The river was rushing wildly from snow melt.
-It was about 3 miles to get from East Fork to Rock Creek Lake.
-At the end we got the stunning view below as a reward.

 Location: Rock Creek Lake, CA

 We drove to town (Mammoth) after our hike to grab groceries for dinner.
 Back at camp, we grilled up some fajitas and roasted corn on the fire pit.
 I took a night stroll to lie on the bridge over the rushing river and view the stars.
-There were so many pulsing in the dark sky, alive and vibrating, full of energy.
+The stars here are amazing, there were so many pulsing in the dark sky, alive and vibrating, full of energy.

 The next morning we decided to go for a hike.
 We started up the steep mountain trail in the blasting heat, no shade.
 This didn’t work out so well, about three quarters of a mile in we turned around for fear of heat exhaustion.

-Change of plans.
-We jumped back in the cars and went to Convict Lake.
+We jumped back in the cars and went to Convict Lake after our failed hiking attempt.
 When we arrived I was stunned by the beauty of it.
 Gorgeous turquoise lake with giant snow-capped mountains beyond.
 My friend Jenna and I decided to paddle board, while our other friends went for a hike along the lake.
-It was perfect day out on the lake, hot with a gentle breeze.
+It was perfect day out on the water, hot with a gentle breeze.
 If you dipped your feet in the water was freezing cold, so we tried to maintain our balance to avoid the shock of the snow melt, as refreshing as it appearing in the heat.

 Location: Convict Lake, CA